samuel-jimenez/GramEditor/docs/src/development.md

-# Developing Tehanu
+# Developing Gram

-See the platform-specific instructions for building Tehanu from source:
+See the platform-specific instructions for building Gram from source:

 - [macOS](./development/macos.md)
 - [Linux](./development/linux.md)